This article was updated on November 30th, 2020

-In this introduction article, I will cover all of the components of a drone and how they work together.
-I will also delve into essential apps you are going to want available on your smartphone or internet enabled tablet.
+In this introductory article, I will cover all the components of a drone and how they work together.
+I will also delve into essential apps that you want available on your smartphone or internet enabled tablet.

-It’s important to note that in this article I will be referring to your drone aircraft as an Unmanned Aerial Vehicle (UAV), quadcopter or as an aerial cam. 🙂 These are all the same thing, your drone.
+It is important to note that in this article I will refer to your drone as an unmanned aerial vehicle drone, quadcopter or aerial cam.
+It is the same thing, your drone.

 Table of Contents